In an attempt to embrace the Fall season and because I wanted something sweet, I decided to make my Soft Ginger Cookies.

 4 oz. crystallized ginger, chopped into very small pieces

-granulated ginger, for rolling cookies
+granulated sugar, for rolling cookies

 Preheat oven to 350 degrees.
 Line two baking sheets with parchment paper.